The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Teams channels create persistent spaces for ongoing projects and team communication.
 Your AI meeting assistant should automatically associate channel meeting recordings with the right channel, making it easy for team members to find relevant discussions without manual organization.

-Fellow's Teams integration maintains this context, so when you search for "Q3 marketing campaign discussions," you'll find all relevant channel meetings alongside scheduled calls.
+Fellow's Teams integration maintains this context, so when you search for "Q3 marketing campaign discussions," you will find all relevant channel meetings alongside scheduled calls.

 Recurring meeting intelligence